tinaellis/tinaellis.github.io/cv.md

 ## Curriculum Vitae
-I am an ambitious incident response intern with a background in project management, wrapping up my Bachelor of Applied Science in Cyber Security degree in June 2023.
-I have experience analyzing and triaging security alerts, incident response, and threat hunting.
-Skilled in utilizing various security tools such as SIEM, IDS/IPS, and endpoint protection.

-I have a proven ability to work effectively in a team and communicate with technical and non-technical stakeholders.
-I am a quick learner with a strong work ethic and the ability to adapt to new technologies.
-Seeking to leverage my skills, education, passion, and experience to contribute to the incident response and threat intelligence efforts of a dynamic organization.
+<p>I am an ambitious incident response intern with a background in project management, set to graduate with a Bachelor of Applied Science in Cyber Security in June 2023.
+I have experience working in a Security Operations Center (SOC) triaging alerts and conducting investigations to identify malicious activity.
+My passion lies in threat intelligence, and I keep up with the latest reports and developments in my free time.
+My goal is to leverage my skills, education, and experience to make a positive impact on the incident response and threat intelligence efforts of a dynamic organization.</p>
 <h2>SKILLS</h2>
-<p>I have a passion for threat intelligence and in my free time, I enjoy learning about APTs and staying updated with the latest threat intelligence reports.</p>
+<p>As a versatile individual, I have developed a diverse set of skills across various fields.
+While I do not consider myself an expert in any one area, I have gained valuable experience and knowledge across a broad range of tools and disciplines.
+I thrive in dynamic and fast-paced environments, where I am able to draw upon my diverse skill set to tackle a variety of challenges.</p>
 <div class="progress-bar">
     <div class="skill">
         <p>INCIDENT RESPONSE</p>